AlexanderBagel/CPUView/README.md

 * Display SIMD registers (XMM and YMM) with 12 display mode
 * Three display modes for x87 registers (ST-R-M)
 * Bitwise representation of EFLAGS, TagWord, StatusWord, ControlWord, MxCsr flag registers (include decoded TagWord on x64)
-* Change ALL register value and fast flag switching (x87/SIMD change not yet implemented)
+* Change ALL register value and fast flag switching
 * Two display modes (full and compact)
 * Quick hint on active jump instructions
 * LastError and LastStatus code with description (Windows only)